-Let's say you've been lucky enough to find someone to invest in your record label or other music project, or even that you have some cash of your own that you're ready to put towards what you're doing.
+Let's say you've been lucky enough to find a loan or a grant to invest in your record label or another music project.
 You've got the cash in hand, but the hard part isn't over yet.
 Now, you have to figure out how to spend the money you do have wisely.
-There are a few reasons why making the right calls with your music business loan or investment matters:
+There are a few reasons why making the right calls with your music business loan or investment matters.

 The most obvious reason not to blow the money you have is, well, you won't have any money left.
-But aside from the usual practical applications of being broke, if you will, overspending on one part of the process of your project will leave you with no money to for the other parts.
-That means, for instance, that if you blow all the money on the pressing of your album, you won't have any money left for promotion
+But aside from the usual practical applications of being broke, overspending on one part of the process of your project will leave you with no money for the other parts.
+That means, for instance, that if you blow all the money on the pressing of your album, you won't have any money left for promotion.

 The money you receive may come with strings attached.
-This is especially true if you get money from an arts council (yes, I know, a foreign idea to US readers, but they're out there), but if you're dealing with an investor in your business, this could matter as well.
+This is especially true if you get money from an arts council.
+But if you're dealing with an investor in your business, this could matter as well.
 You no doubt had to explain to anyone who is funding you what your plans are and where you expect the money to go.
 They'll expect you to stick to the plan you presented to them, at least in general terms.

 Flubbing your funding once could impact your chances of getting funded in the future.

 So, clearly, the decisions you make about prioritizing your expenses are important, but they're not always easy.
 Let's take a look at some common music business scenarios and how to handle them.
 First, the small print.
 Not all of these scenarios will apply to you - it depends on the project you've been working on.
 Also, this advice is general in nature.
 How to best spend your money depends on your specific circumstances - first and foremost, how flush with cash you are.
 This advice is geared towards those who are really juggling their expenses, but there's a nugget of truth in there for most people, no matter how deep your pockets are.